Calibrated Forecasting and Persuasion: Main results

-for some constant $\kappa>0$.
-The app's total (indirect) utility $\hat{u}_S(p)$ from announcing forecast $p$ is the sum of these two components (Fig. \ref{total}):
+The platform's total indirect utility from announcing forecast $f$ (see Fig. \ref{total}) is therefore

-The user always prefers accurate and precise forecasts to take the optimal action and minimize the information acquisition cost.
-But the app faces a trade-off.
-On the one hand, revealing precise information increases the app's reputation.
-While on the other, a precise forecast reduces signal acquisition utility.
-On average, the user spends lesser time on the app.
-The app's goal is to find the optimal forecasting strategy that maximizes its long-run average payoff subject to passing the calibration test.
+The user strictly prefers more informative forecasts.
+The platform, however, faces a trade-off: revealing more precise forecasts increases reputational utility but reduces user engagement.
+The platform's objective is to choose a calibrated forecasting strategy that maximizes its expected long-run average payoff.

-Using Theorem \ref{maintheorem}, we know the optimal calibrated strategy corresponds to the solution to the persuasion problem $(C_\mu, \hat{u}_S)$.
-Given $ Supp (C_\mu)= \{0.05,0.95 \}$ is affinely independent, we can use Proposition \ref{bayeaffine} to find the optimal distribution and the optimal forecasting strategy (see Fig. \ref{total}, where $C= [0.05,0.95]$ and $\mathcal{B}(C_\mu)=0.5$).
-The solution is given by: